-How to reach Pa Nyit Beach – You need to travel to Dawei first either by a flight or bus.
+How to reach Pa Nyit Beach – You must travel to Dawei by flight or bus.
 The nearest village is Launglon, which can be reached by hiring a motorbike or a tuk-tuk.

 How to reach Kanthaya

-From Yangon to Kanthaya beach – You can fly from Yangon airport to Ngapali, and then rent a tuk-tuk or a cab to reach Kanthaya.
+From Yangon to Kanthaya beach – You can fly from Yangon airport to Ngapali and rent a tuk-tuk or a cab to reach Kanthaya.
 It takes about 3.5 to 4 hours to reach.

 - The best time to visit beaches in Myanmar is from December to March.
-And if you are in the country during the monsoon from June to October when the region receives torrential downpour, it is best to avoid traveling here.
-Most of the roads would be inaccessible, and beach resorts are closed during this time.
+And if you are in the country during the monsoon from June to October when the region receives torrential downpours, it is best to avoid traveling here.
+Most roads would be inaccessible, and beach resorts are closed during this time.

 - The Burmese are conservative in their beach attire.
-You will find locals enjoying the beach clothed, and this is the norm.
-Avoid bikinis or anything too short or inadequate when you are hitting the beaches.
-Also, you would be visiting traditional fishing villages when you explore beaches, so it is best to dress modestly.
+You will find locals enjoying the beach clothing, and this is the norm.
+Avoid bikinis or anything too short or inadequate when hitting the beaches.
+Also, you would visit traditional fishing villages when you explore beaches, so it is best to dress modestly.

 - Many of these beaches have little to no proper amenities in terms of food and drinking options and essentials.
 So plan your trip keeping this in mind.

 I hope this guide will help you enjoy the best beaches in Myanmar.
 You might check out other resources to plan your Myanmar trip.

 OTHER POSTS FROM MYANMAR TO PLAN YOUR TRIP